eau-claire-energy-cooperative/snmp-to-icinga/README.md

 2. Generate a config file that contains the SNMP trap and Icinga information needed to parse the trap and return the service status.

 ```
+traphandle default /usr/bin/python3 /home/user/Git/snmp-to-icinga/src/snmpicinga.py --config demo.yaml
 ```

 Once configured the script will load the config file and match the sender and OID to one of the configured values.
-If one can't be found the script exists.
+If one can't be found the script exits.
 The SNMP payload is parsed according to the directives so that an OK, WARNING, CRITICAL, or UNKNOWN status can be sent to Icinga.

 ## Config File

 A YAML configuration file must be created that contains the Icinga and SNMP trap information.
 Multiple SNMP traps can be defined in the same file.

 ```
+# your icinga service information, including the API user
+icinga:
+  ip: 127.0.0.1
+  username: api_user
+  password: api_pass
+# define each of the traps below
+traps:
+  - name: "Test SNMP"
+    # the SNMP sender and OID information
+    snmp:
+      host: 192.168.1.100
+      oid: iso.3.6.1.4.1.8072.2.3.2.1
+      payload_type: value
+    # how to convert the trap to an icinga service
+    icinga:
+      host: garage_rack_door_sensor
+      service: check_rack_door
+      # plugin output is optional
+      plugin_output: "The payload is: {{ payload }}"
+      return_code:
+        ok: {{ payload | int == 1 }}
+        warning: {{ payload | int == 2 }}
+        critical: {{ payload | int == 3 }}
 ```

 The configuration file will be validated at runtime to make sure it is valid.
 You can test this manually by adding the `--test` flag.